-- Only the CPU_FAN, CHA_FAN1-3, and OPT_FAN1-3 connectors support the ASUS Q-Fan 2 feature. - If you install two VGA cards, we recommend that you plug the chassis fan cable to the motherboard connector labled CHA_FAN1 or OPT_FAN1/3 for better themal environment.
+- Į - Only the CPU_FAN, CHA_FAN1-3, and OPT_FAN1-3 connectors support the ASUS Q-Fan Plus feature. - If you install multiple VGA cards, we recommend that you plug the chassis fan cable to the motherboard connector labled CHA_FAN2 or OPT_FAN2/3 for better thermal environment.